Skip to main content

 Global travel magazine Afar has given Philly shout-outs in two recent articles, one highlighting our world-class art and the other on a Philly food staple.

-In an article detailing semiquincentennial celebrations in the Northeast, the magazine called out A Nation of Artists, “the landmark dual-venue exhibition celebrating 250 years of American creativity” between the Philadelphia Art Museum (PhAM) and the historic Pennsylvania Academy of the Fine Arts (PAFA).
+In an article detailing semiquincentennial celebrations in the Northeast, the magazine called out A Nation of Artists, “the landmark dual-venue exhibition celebrating 250 years of American creativity” between the Philadelphia Museum of Art (PMA) and the historic Pennsylvania Academy of the Fine Arts (PAFA).

 In another article, “The One Food You Should Travel for in Each State,” Afar chose scrapple for Pennsylvania, a food with an almost cult-like following.
 Where can you try this regional delicacy?
 The magazine noted Philly Fishtown restaurants Elwood and Sulimay’s, Center City’s Double Knot, and West Philly’s Out West.